UBC-Yang/Pet-Haven-Hotel/README.md

 # Pet-Haven-Hotel
 Pet Haven Hotel is a single-page application built with the MERN stack designed to manage a pet hotel for cats and dogs.
+The platform allows pet owners to book accommodations for their pets, view details about available services, and manage their bookings.
+The application features user authentication, booking management, and interactive elements to enhance user experience.
+It also supports responsive design, ensuring a seamless experience on both desktop and mobile devices.